 Automatic Replies doesn’t reply outside of the organization

-By default, Exchange is configured not to send out Out of Office messages to addresses that are not within your company’s Exchange environment.
+By default, Exchange is configured not to send out Automatic Replies to addresses that are not within your company’s Exchange environment.

-If you send yourself a message by using your Exchange account instead of your external private account (or ask your colleague to send you a test message), you should receive an Out of Office message.
+If you send yourself a message by using your Exchange account instead of your external private account (or ask your colleague to send you a test message), you should receive an Automatic Reply.

 If it works now, you can ask your Exchange administrator to turn on the Automatic Replies feature on the Exchange server or to verify if it has been configured properly.
 A guide for this can be found here; Allow or prevent Automatic Forwarding/Replying to the Internet.

 When Automatic Replies to the Internet is allowed on Exchange, you can set it to reply to your contacts only to prevent replying to spam messages and unknown people.

 Automatic Replies only replies once per address

-Once you’ve configured the OOF, it will only reply once per address.
+Once you’ve enabled Automatic Replies, it will only reply once per address.
 To have it send the message to all addresses again, you must turn off Automatic Replies and then turn it back on.

-If you want to reply to each message that you receive, no matter how often that person has emailed you, you can emulate the OOF function by a server-side rule similar as described here; Automatic Replies (OOF) with exceptions; Don't reply to everyone.
+If you want to reply to each message that you receive, no matter how often that person has emailed you, you can emulate the Automatic Replies function by a server-side rule similar as described here; Automatic Replies (OOF) with exceptions; Don't reply to everyone.

-Note: For client-side rules, automatic replies initiated by a rule will only reply once per address per Outlook session and Outlook needs to be running in order to process it.
+Note: For client-side rules, automatic replies initiated by a rule will still only reply once per address per Outlook session and Outlook needs to be running in order to process it.